Bison2001/cse15l-lab-reports/index.md

 Refer to the following tutorial [Link](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)

 ## Fourth remote connecting
-Type the following command to your terminal `cs15lwi23zz@ieng6.ucsd.edu` with `zz` replaced with your own CSE15L account name.
+Type the following command to your terminal `ssh cs15lwi23zz@ieng6.ucsd.edu` with `zz` replaced with your own CSE15L account name.
 If it is your first time login, you need to enter yes.
 If not, you just enter your password.
 ![Image](login.png)

 ## Fifth try some command
 You can try some commands to navigate the file system.

+`pwd`

+The output is /home/linux/ieng6/cs15lwi23/cs15lwi23amh which shows my current working directory.

+`ls`

+The output is perl5 which means that there is one folder called perl5 inside cs15lwi23amh

+`cd ..`
+There is no output.
+It just change my current working directory to one level above (to cs15lwi23)

+In this part, I learned how to connect to the remote server by using ssh.
+I also learned how to navigate the remote server, including copy file, make direcory, and delete file.
+These are all very interesting.
+By using this knowledge, I will be able to connect to the remote server of my lab and do deep learning experiment on the server's gpu.

+``

 ![Image](command.png)